adityabhatt205/LogLens/SECURITY.md

 Instead, use GitHub's private vulnerability reporting:

-1. Open the [Security tab](https://github.com/adityabhatt/logsense/security) of the repository.
+1. Open the [Security tab](https://github.com/adityabhatt/loglens/security) of the repository.
 2. Click **Report a vulnerability**.
 3. Include a description, steps to reproduce, and the affected version.

-You will get an acknowledgement as soon as possible (best effort — LogSense is currently maintained by a single developer).
+You will get an acknowledgement as soon as possible (best effort — LogLens is currently maintained by a single developer).
 Please allow reasonable time for a fix before any public disclosure.